Overview

 Figure 4: Main drivers of the total energy supply variation

-Source: ODYSSEEThe Integrated National Energy and Climate Plan for the period 2021-2030 builds on existing national strategies and plans.
-The plan was prepared based on the recommendation of Energy Community Secretariat, and North Macedonia was the first Contracting party that prepared NECP.
-Because the current NECP was prepared before the COVID -19 and energy crisis, it does not take in account the impact of the crisis.
-For this reason and also based on the new obligations from Energy Community, an update of NECP is ongoing.
-The crosscutting measures in table 1 are based on the inputs in MURE database as included in current NECP.
+Source: ODYSSEEThe Integrated National Energy and Climate Plan (NECP) for the period 2021–2030 builds on existing national strategies and plans.
+The plan was prepared based on recommendations from the Energy Community Secretariat, and North Macedonia was the first Contracting Party to prepare an NECP.
+However, since the current NECP was developed before the COVID-19 pandemic and the energy crisis, it does not consider the impacts of these events.

 Table 1: Sample of cross-cutting measures

-Measures | NECP measures | Description | Expected savings, impact evaluation | More information available |
+| Measures | NECP measures | Description | Expected savings, impact evaluation | More information available |

-Amendments on Energy Efficiency Law/ Изменување на Законот за енергетска ефикасност | Yes | For the first time in 2020, a separate law on Energy efficiency was adopted in the country.
+| Amendments on Energy Efficiency Law/ Изменување на Законот за енергетска ефикасност | Yes | For the first time in 2020, a separate law on Energy efficiency was adopted in the country.
 Before the adoption of the separate law, energy efficiency was part of the Energy Law.
 The law mainly transposes the Energy Efficiency Directive 2012/27/EU and the Energy Performance of the Buildings Directive 2018/844.
 Fully transposition is achieved with the preparation and adoption of secondary legislation arising from the Law.
 Following the amendments to the energy efficiency directive in the EU and obligations that come from the status as a Contracting Party in the Energy Community, amendments to the Energy Law are needed.
-For that reason, the draft Law that amends the Energy efficiency Law is prepared to aim transposition of 2018/2002 Directive and planned for adoption | no savings provided | Link |
+For that reason, the draft Law that amends the Energy efficiency Law is prepared to aim transposition of 2018/2002 Directive and planned for adoption.
+The amendment of the law was adopted in September 2025. | Adopted |

 Buildings